-The Performing Arts Special Interest Group of the Orthopedic Section of the APTA and the University of Delaware are partnering at the conclusion of the APTA’s Combined Section Meeting in Washington DC to present:
+The Performing Arts Special Interest Group of the Academy of Orthopedic Physical Therapy of the APTA and the University of Delaware are partnering at the conclusion of the APTA’s Combined Section Meeting in Washington DC to present:

 2019 Emergency Medical Response Course